Pakistan's ruling party reclaims parliamentary seat in by-election

 The PTI had only ever won a single parliamentary seat - that of its leader - until 2013, when his promises of a crackdown on corruption and tax evasion by the wealthy won enough votes to form a government in the northwesterly province of Khyber Pakhtunkhwa and become the third-largest party in Pakistan.

-A nationwide Gallup poll conducted this month found that 37 percent of voters favoured the PTI while 46 percent favoured the PMLN.
+A nationwide Gallup poll conducted this month found that 37 percent of voters favored the PTI while 46 percent favored the PMLN.

 Security and the economy have improved under Sharif, although analysts say external factors have contributed.